 El Yunque Trail Map

-Update- Dec.30, 2018- All of El Yunque has NOT yet reopened after the hurricanes.
-La Mina Trail and Big Tree Trail, Bano de Oro Trail, Caimatillo and the lower part of El Yunque trail have not yet reopened.
+Update- 10/21- All of El Yunque has NOT yet reopened after the hurricanes.
+Most trails are open, but La Mina Trail and Big Tree Trail and Bano de Oro Trail trails have not yet reopened.
 They are being worked on and we will post when they have reopened.The El Yunque National Forest has many trails, streams, rivers and waterfalls that can be enjoyed year-round.
 Though the forest covers 28,000 acres, when most people (especially tourists) speak of "going to the rain forest" they’re referring to the Recreation Area on the north side of the Sierra de Luquillo Mountains.
 The "main road" into this area is state road 191.
 This map shows the trails and roads within the Recreation Area maintained by the US Forest Service.

 We’ve marked the hiking trails with different colors.
 There’s no significance to the colors.
 We just wanted to be able to make the different trails "stand out" on the map.
 Please note that you can click on the blue labels in the map for more information.